SixPlusAndTimes/ImguiCmakeStarterCode/Readme.md

 **all libs built from source**

-**this starter project use opengl3 and sdl2 as imgui's backends， and ourown diretory uses the corresponding example from imgui source code**
+**this starter project use opengl3 and sdl2 as imgui's backends， and ourown diretory uses the corresponding example from imnode*

 ## how to build
 following commads will make debug target bydefault